zachary-chiodini/Decision-Tree-Learning-Classification/README.md

     The learn method employs the aforementioned learning algorithm on a data set.
     The data set passed to the learning algorithm is the all the data found in the "tennis.csv" file.
     Data passed to the learn method must be a set of tuples.
-    After the learning algorithm is employed on the data set, the resulting tree can be plotted with the plot method and given a title.
+    After the learning algorithm is employed on the data set, the resulting tree can be plotted with the plot method and given a title, shown below.
+    This tree correctly classifies all of the data, and this can easily be verified.
+    Next, let's try a more complicated example.
 </p>

 ```python